bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

 ~~~
 $ head -n 1 JC1A_R2.fastq
 ~~~
-{: .bash}

 ~~~
 @MISEQ-LAB244-W7:91:000000000-A5C7L:1:1101:13417:1998 2:N:0:TCGNAG
 ~~~
-{: .output}

 ~~~
 $ tail -n 1 JC1A_R2.fastq
 ~~~
-{: .bash}

 ~~~
 AAA#>>A#1>AAGGGGGGGG#ABFEFGGHGEFGEGGGEGFHHHGGGGGGGGEEEEEGCG?EGHHHG@CC#??#???FFG############################################################################################################################################################################
 ~~~
-{: .output}

 > ## Details on the FASTQ format
 > Since we are learning while using FASTQ files, let's understand what they are.
-> Although it looks complicated (and it is), it's easy to understand the
-> [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
+Although it looks complicated (and it is), it's easy to understand the [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
 Some rules about the format
 > include...
 >
 > |Line|Description|